-There are various data representation models based on semantics [10][11] that use metadata languages to describe concepts and/or links (properties or predicates) between concepts or instances of concepts.
-Those metadata languages are: Dublin Core, RDF, RDFS, OWL, FOAF, SKOS, Wordnet, CIDOC-CRM and so on.

-The CIDOC-CRM [3] is a conceptual reference model for describing museographic data or cultural heritage data.
+There are various data representation models based on semantics [8][9] that use metadata languages to describe concepts and/or links (properties or predicates) between concepts or instances of concepts (Dublin Core, RDF, RDFS, OWL, FOAF, Wordnet, CIDOC-CRM).
+The CIDOC-CRM [2] is a conceptual reference model for describing museographic data or cultural heritage data.
 The version of the CIDOC-CRM norm that we have worked with is the version 6.2 of may 2015.
 It describes 94 classes and 168 properties.
 In 2006, the CIDOC-CRM has become a norm ISO 21127:2006 but work on that norm has started since 1996.
 This norm describes general characteristics of objects (identifier, type, title, material, dimension, note) but also history of objects through events or activities (transfer of custody -former localisations, current localisation-, origin, discovery, curation, attribute assignement, measurement), as well as relations between objects or parts of objects (bibliography, composition, similarity, other representation -photo, drawing, painting-, inscription).
-An OWL implementation of the CIDOC-CRM by the University of Erlangen-Nuremberg is available [12] and the namespace of that implementation of CIDOC-CRM is usually prefixed by "ecrm".
+An OWL implementation of the CIDOC-CRM by the University of Erlangen-Nuremberg is available [10] and the namespace of that implementation of CIDOC-CRM is usually prefixed by "ecrm".

-The general structure of the CIDOC-CRM is described in Figure 2.
+The general structure of the CIDOC-CRM is described in Figure 1.
 The root class of all CIDOC-CRM entities is the class E1 CRM Entity and it is subdivided in direct sub-classes, among which the two main classes are: